-Promotion depends solely on the acquisition of the requisite number of credits and the successfull completion of any requirements as specified by the Illinois State Board of Education.
+Promotion depends solely on the acquisition of the requisite number of credits and the successful completion of any requirements as specified by the Illinois State Board of Education.
 These credits need to include credit in core academic subjects.
 A student's class is determined by the following:

-Promotion (continued)
+(continued on next page)

-3.5 credits = sophomore 8.0 credits = junior

-12.0 credits + completion of state testing requirement = senior
+3.5 credits = sophomore 8.0 credits = junior 12.0 credits + completion of state testing requirement = senior